ChrisTansey007/arsenal-integration-hub/README.md

 ### Content Repositories
 ```
 💭 windsurf-memories-arsenal  → What Cascade remembers
-📝 prompt-arsenal            → What to ask/build (26 prompts)
+📝 prompt-arsenal            → What to ask/build (28 prompts)
-⚙️ ai-rules-arsenal          → How Cascade behaves
+⚙️ ai-rules-arsenal          → How Cascade behaves (5 new rules!)
 🔄 ai-workflows-arsenal      → Multi-step processes
 🤖 ai-scripts-arsenal        → Automation scripts
 ```